 I/We NRIC No

 of

-being a member(s) of Kumpulan H & L High-Tech Berhad, hereby appoint
+being a member(s) of Kumpulan H & L High-Tech Berhad, he reby appoint

-being a member(s) or Rumpulan H & L High-rech Bernau, he eby appoint

 of

-or failing him/herof ·
+or failing him/herof

-or failing him/her the Chairman of the Meeting as my/our proxy to attend and vote on my/our behalf at the Twenty First Annual General Meeting of the Company to be held at Green II, Clubhouse, Tropicana Golf and Country Resort, Jalan Kelab Tropicana, 47410 Petaling Jaya, Selangor Darul Ehsan on Thursday, 28 April 2016 at 11.30 a.m. or at any adjournment thereof:
+or failing him/her the Chairman of the Meeting as my/our proxy to attend and vote on my/our behalf at the Twentieth Annual General Meeting of the Company to be held at Green II, Clubhouse, Tropicana Golf and Country Resort, Jalan Kelab Tropicana, 47410 Petaling Jaya, Selangor D. E. on Tuesday, 28 April 2015 at 11.30 a.m. or at any adjournment thereof:

-RESOLUTIONS FOR AGAINST 1.
-To receive and adopt the Audited Financial Statements for the financial year ended 31 October 2015 and the Reports of the Directors and Auditors thereon.
-2. To approve the payment of a final single tier tax exempt Dividend of 2.0 sen per ordinary share of RM1.00 each fully paid up in respect of the financial year ended 31 October 2015.
-3. To approve the payment of Directors' Fees for the financial year ended 31 October 2015.
-4. To re-elect Mr Hau Hock Khun as Director.
-5. To re-elect Ms. Rita Tai Lai Ling as Director.
-6. To re-appoint Mr. Chu Kan as Director.
-7. To re-appoint Messrs.
+RESOLUTION FOR AGAINST 1.
+To receive and adopt the audited Financial Statements for the year ended 31 October 2014 and the Reports of the Directors and Auditors thereon.
+2. To approve the payment of a Final Single Tier Dividend of 2.0 sen per ordinary share of RM1.00 each fully paid up in respect of the financial year ended 31 October 2014.
+3. To approve the payment of Directors' Fees for the financial year ended 31 October 2014.
+4. To re-elect Mr. Tan Lye Huat as Director 5.
+To re-elect Ms. Tan Sook Yee as Director 6.
+To re-elect Mr. Chew Yock Fat as Director 7.
+To re-appoint Messrs.
 SJ Grant Thornton as Auditors and to authorize the Directors to fix their remuneration.
 8. To authorize Directors to issue shares not exceeding 10% of the issued capital of the Company.
-9. Proposed renewal of authority to purchase its own share 10.
-To retain Mr. Chu Kan as the Independent Non-Executive Director
+9. Proposed renewal of authority to purchase its own share 10 To retain Mr. Chu Kan as the Independent Non-Executive Director

-(Please indicate with an "X" in the spaces provided above, how you wish your vote to be cast.
+(Please indicate with an " \mathbf{X} " in the spaces provided above, how you wish your vote to be cast.
 If no specific direction as to voting is given, the proxy will vote or abstain from voting at his discretion.)

-As witness my hand this day of 2016
+As witness my hand this day of 2015